 Once you have tested connectivity, run a simulated failure of a load-balanced external server to verify that the directory proxy server redirects LDAP requests appropriately.

-We stop the ds-east-01.example.com:389 server instance and test searches through proxy-east-01.example.com.
+In this procedure, we stop the ds-east-01.example.com:389 server instance and test searches through proxyeast-01.example.com.